vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 It is also completely different from the `info.JSON` in the keyboards main folder that contains the settings for the QMK base firmware.
 Don't confuse the two!

 ## 5. Generate and add unique keyboard ID
-The ID generated is unique for the firmware for the keyboard type and model, and it does not need to be unique for each individual keyboard.
+The ID generated is unique for the firmware for the keyboard type and model; it does not need to be unique for each individual keyboard.

 From the root of vial-qmk, run `python3 util/vial_generate_keyboard_uid.py` in order to generate a unique Vial keyboard ID: